 Dr. Meyerson will provide Transition Counseling to assist seniors and their involved families to determine when is the right time to make the move.
 Through her affiliations with associates in Placement, Finance, Legal, Home Health & Care Management; a comprehensive Transition Plan can be developed.

-When the decision is made to sell the property, the entire process is handled efficiently and professionally.
+When the decision is made to sell the property, the entire process is handled efficiently and professionally by Ann Meyerson and her professional team.
 A step by step plan is implemented to make the preparation and sale process both as stress free and productive.

 The plan will include determining the value of the clients’ home and involving all concerned parties in the process.
 Full marketing efforts will be utilized through the Multiple Listing Service, numerous real estate websites, advertising and professional photography to facilitate a successful sale.

 When beneficial in Senior Transitions, our team is available to assist with the psychological issues of transition.
 Dr Meyerson utilizes strategies to handle hoarding issues, decision-making reluctance and unrealistic goals.
 Through counseling and support, she enables her clients to move forward with a positive attitude to make a healthy adjustment.

 Below are Ann's answers to some of the top questions we've received about moving elderly parents.

 Q: When is the right time to begin the move process for my elderly parents?